dolphinlmg/SpartanStudy/pwnable/week1/bandit.md

 # Bandit
-This document has passwords for bandit.
+This document has passwords for [Bandit](https://overthewire.org/wargames/bandit/).
 Don't see if you didn't clear yet.

 ## Passwords